Sing 2: Voice cast

-In addition, Julia Davis voices Linda le Bon, a horse and host of a talk show, while Spike Jonze has an uncredited voice role as Jerry, a cat who is Jimmy's personal assistant.
+In addition, Julia Davis voices Linda le Bon, a horse and host of Hot News, while Spike Jonze has an uncredited voice role as Jerry, a cat who is Jimmy's personal assistant.

-Amongst the voices of Rosita and Norman's piglets is Matthew McConaughey's daughter, Vida Alves McConaughey, who voices the piglet that goes splashing in chocolate.
-Director Jennings' wife, Louise Jennings, voices a dog worker making Meena's costume for the show, while the couple's four children, Asa, Caspar, Leo and Oscar Jennings, are among the piglet voices.
+Amongst the voices of Rosita and Norman's piglets is Matthew McConaughey's daughter, Vida Alves, who voices the piglet that goes splashing in chocolate.
+Director Jennings' wife, Louise, voices a dog worker making Meena's costume for the show, while the couple's four children, Asa, Caspar, Leo and Oscar, are among the piglet voices.

 As with the first film, Jennings' filmmaker friends Wes Anderson, Chris Renaud, and Edgar Wright all have cameos in the film, with Anderson as a tarsier night cleaner, Renaud as Linda Le Bon's show announcer, and Wright voicing a dog cop and a pig chauffeur.
-Scott Mosier, director of The Grinch and director of the short film Eddie's Life Coach, voices Mason, a walrus worker making the sets for the show.
+Scott Mosier, director of The Grinch and the short film Eddie's Life Coach, voices Mason, a walrus worker making the sets for the show.

 Production

-On January 25, 2017, Universal Pictures and Illumination announced a sequel to its 2016 animated film Sing was in development.
+On January 25, 2017, Universal Pictures and Illumination announced a sequel to their 2016 animated film Sing was in development.
 Writer/director Garth Jennings and producers Chris Meledandri and Janet Healy return along with voiceover stars Matthew McConaughey, Reese Witherspoon, Scarlett Johansson, Nick Kroll, Taron Egerton and Tori Kelly.

 In December 2020, Bobby Cannavale, Letitia Wright, Eric André, Chelsea Peretti, longtime Illumination collaborator Pharrell Williams, Bono and Halsey were added to the voice cast.
 Work on the film shifted due to the COVID-19 pandemic, and was done remotely following the temporary closure of Illumination Mac Guff (now renamed as Illumination Studios Paris).

-The scope of the theatre in the finale was a major stepping stone to take over 10,000 animals for the crowd department, old and new ones designed by longtime Illumination artist Eric Guillon who not only worked on Sing but also designed the new characters in the sequel like choreographer Klaus and the tarsiers.
+The scope of the theatre in the finale was a major stepping stone to take over 10,000 animals for the crowd department, old and new ones designed by longtime Illumination artist Eric Guillon who worked on Sing and designed the new characters in the sequel like choreographer Klaus and the tarsiers.
 Fashion brand Rodarte designed some of the costumes used in the film.